-Hello and welcome to the latest edition of the Programmes Funding Newsletter
+Hello and welcome to the May edition of the Programmes Funding Newsletter

 For further information on anything in this newsletter or to receive further advice and guidance for your specific project or application, please contact the team by email –firstname.lastname@example.org